Key takeaways:

 4. Headache

-Headaches are a possible Myrbetriq side effect, but they don’t happen often.
+Headaches are a possible but uncommon Myrbetriq side effect.
 And headaches were just as common in people taking a placebo (sugar pill) in clinical studies.

-Dehydration is a common cause of headaches, and it may worsen your OAB symptoms, too.
+People living with OAB may avoid drinking water in an effort to reduce their symptoms.
+And dehydration is a common cause of headaches.
 So be sure to drink enough water throughout the day to stay hydrated.

 Headaches often go away on their own.
 But an OTC pain reliever, such as Tylenol (acetaminophen) or Advil (ibuprofen), can also help (with your prescriber’s OK).
-If your headaches persist or are severe, contact your healthcare team.
+If your headaches are persistent or severe, contact your healthcare team.
 They can make sure there’s not something else causing them.

 5. Digestive issues

-Gastrointestinal (GI) side effects aren’t likely to happen with Myrbetriq.
-But in clinical studies, a small number of people reported nausea, diarrhea, or constipation while taking it.
+Gastrointestinal (GI) side effects aren’t common with Myrbetriq.
+But in studies, a small number of people reported nausea, diarrhea, or constipation while taking it.
 Constipation is more likely if you’re taking Myrbetriq along with Vesicare (solifenacin), another OAB medication.
 Constipation also seems to be more common in kids taking Myrbetriq.

 You can take Myrbetriq tablets with or without food.
 But taking it with food may help lessen or prevent nausea.
 To prevent constipation, be sure you’re getting enough fluids and fiber.
 Regular exercise can also help keep things moving.
 If diarrhea is an issue, choose foods that aren’t spicy, fatty, or fried.
 A probiotic supplement may also help.